d3/d3-zoom/README.md

 <a href="#_zoom" name="_zoom">#</a> <i>zoom</i>(<i>selection</i>)

-Applies this zoom behavior to the specified [*selection*](https://github.com/d3/d3-selection).
+Applies this zoom behavior to the specified [*selection*](https://github.com/d3/d3-selection), binding the necessary event listeners to allow panning and zooming, and initializing the [zoom transform](#zoom-transforms) on each selected element to the identity transform if not already defined.
 This function is typically not invoked directly, and is instead invoked via [*selection*.call](https://github.com/d3/d3-selection#selection_call).
 For example, to instantiate a zoom behavior and apply it to a selection:

 ```js
 d3.selectAll(".node").call(d3.zoom().on("zoom", zoomed));